sequelize/sequelize/docs/docs/models.md

 ## Eager loading

 When you are retrieving data from the database there is a fair chance that you also want to get associations with the same query - this is called eager loading.
-The basic idea behind that&comma; is the use of the attribute `include` when you are calling `find` or `findAll`&period; Lets assume the following setup&colon;
+The basic idea behind that, is the use of the attribute `include` when you are calling `find` or `findAll`.
+Lets assume the following setup:

 ```js
 var User = sequelize.define('User', { name: Sequelize.STRING })